ArtFXDev/silex-doc/docs/td/Silex/Client/context.md

 ## The task ID

 You can access various informations about the current context with the globally instanciated `Context` class.
-This class behaves like a readonly dict that gives you access to all these informations.
+This class behaves like a readonly dictionnary that gives you access to all these informations.

 ```python
 from silex client.core.context import Context